 The cool thing is that it looks like a normal dynamic microphone.

-Let’s have a look on the features of SM86 LC microphone.
+Let’s have a look at the features of the SM86 LC microphone.

 Sensitivity Vs Noise

 Its sensitivity is -50 dBV/Pa which is a good feature for a condenser microphone.
-It’s very sensitive to sound signal and catches all the details of the sound source.
+It’s very sensitive to sound signals and catches all the details of the sound source.

 The polar pattern is obviously cardioid.
 SM86 LC has only one pattern and its obvious for the dynamic style condenser microphone.
 This is an ideal pattern to capture vocals and melody instruments.